-The over-arching aim of my research is to improve detection and treatment of prostate cancer.
-My current work emanates from different perspectives, resulting in several different projects.
+The over-arching aim of Tobias Nordströms research is to improve detection and treatment of prostate cancer.
+Current work emanates from different perspectives, resulting in several different projects.

 An improved diagnostic chain for prostate cancer

-We hypothesize that using improved blood-based testing and imaging techniques will improve detection of prostate cancer.
-In large studies, our research group have shown the value of several biomarkers including the novel blood-test STHLM3.
-I am responsible for the STHLM3MR-projects, where we aim to investigate the value of Magnetic Resonance Imaging (MRI) in prostate cancer detection.
-The STHLM3MR Phase 2 study is a large randomized study, exploring a combination of using the STHLM3 test and targeted biopsies using MRI/Fusion tehnique.
+The hypothesis is that combining improved blood-based testing and imaging techniques will improve detection of prostate cancer.
+Tobias Nordström is principal investigator for the STHLM3MR-projects, aiming to investigate the value of Magnetic Resonance Imaging (MRI) in prostate cancer detection.
+The STHLM3MR Main study is a large randomized study, exploring a combination of using the STHLM3 test and targeted biopsies using MRI/Fusion tehnique.

 Traditional tools for prostate cancer detection

 Several tools are already availiable to aid decisions in prostate cancer diagnostics, but evidence are often scarce.
-Using contemporary, high-quality data, we systematically explore the value of traditionally used markers of prostate cancer risk such as prostate volume, voiding symtoms, repeated blood-testing et cetera.
+Using contemporary, high-quality data, dr Nordström systematically explore the value of traditionally used markers of prostate cancer risk such as prostate volume, voiding symtoms, repeated blood-testing et cetera.

 Current diagnostics of prostate cancer

-Using the populationbased cohort STHLM0, our research group work are describing how detection of prostate cancer i currently being performed.
-For example, we describe current patterns of PSA-testing, use of prostate biopsies and frequency of biopsy-related complications.
+Using the populationbased cohort STHLM0, dr Nordström work with describing how detection of prostate cancer is currently being performed.
+For example, he described current patterns of PSA-testing, use of prostate biopsies and frequency of biopsy-related complications.

 Academic honours, awards and prizes